-Include important documents, prescription drugs, medical records.
-Include cash, keys, credit cards, a few changes of underwear and maybe a change of clothes if you can fit it.
-If you are escaping with children take their important documents to.
-There is no room for sentimental items, take only the essentials.
-Hide this bag really well and if it is found you can say it is a hurricane bag, or go bag in case there is an emergency.
+Include important documents, prescription drugs, and medical records.
+Include cash, keys, credit cards, a few changes of underwear, and maybe a change of clothes if you can fit them.
+If you are escaping with children, take their important documents too.
+There is no room for sentimental items.
+Take only the essentials.
+Hide this bag well, and if it is found, you can say it is a hurricane bag or a go bag in case of an emergency.

 Know where you are going to go.

 Look up local shelters or have a friend or family member who has agreed you can stay there just in case.
-Plan out a route so you know exactly where to go when you leave.
-It is also wise to plan out a backup route as well in case something goes wrong with your plan. (ie. You don’t have access to the car, or your abuser is somewhere along that route and might see you.)
-If you are driving ensure the car always has a full tank and is in good order, if you are taking public transport make sure you have an app or know the schedule.
+Plan out a route, so you know exactly where to go when you leave.
+It is also wise to plan out a backup route if something goes wrong with your plan. (ie. You don’t have access to the car, or your abuser is somewhere along that route and might see you.)
+If you are driving, ensure the car always has a full tank and is in good order.
+If you are taking public transport, make sure you have an app or know the schedule.

 Prepare your support network.

-Let them know ahead of time what is going on and talk to them about how they can support you.
-Keep them updated if you are leaving or planning to leave so they are on hand to support you and let them know what to do if your abuser tries to contact them.
+Let them know what is going on and talk to them about how they can support you.
+Keep them updated if you are leaving or planning to leave so they are on hand to support you, and let them know what to do if your abuser tries to contact them.

 Prepare other people in your network that the offender might try to contact.

-If you think there is a slight possibility they might contact your boss or other people you know but aren’t a part of your support network then prepare them.
-You don’t have to tell them everything, but just that you are leaving them for your health and safety and what you want them to do if they are contacted.
+If you think there is a slight possibility they might contact your boss or other people you know but aren’t a part of your support network, then prepare them.
+You don’t have to tell them everything; you leave them for your health and safety and what you want them to do if they are contacted.

 Contact the authorities.

-If the abuser is a partner or immediate family member then contact the police and go to a shelter first for your own safety.
+If the abuser is a partner or immediate family member, contact the police and go to a shelter first for your safety.

-There are many things you can do to step in if you feel like someone is at risk of being sexually assaulted.
-Your safety comes first though so only do the things that you feel you can do while staying safe.
+You can do many things to step in if you feel like someone is at risk of being sexually assaulted.
+Your safety comes first, so only do the things you feel you can do while staying safe.
 A helpful mnemonic device is CARE

-Create a distraction to allow the person at risk the chance to get to a safe place.
+Create a distraction to prevent the person at risk from getting to a safe place.